www.locriantica.it

 PHOTO GALLERY

-This section wants to be a showcase in which you can admire a little portion of the areas involved into the archaeological explorations of the territory of the ancient Locri and, as all the other sections of the site, it wants to be a further invite to you all to come and visit these places which still today reflect the ancient echoes of the history of the men and of the women which here made possible the thriving of an original and extraordinary culture whose memory, thousands of years weren't able to delete.
+This section wants to be a showcase in which you can admire a little portion of the areas involved by the archaeological explorations of the territory of the ancient Locri and, as all the other sections of the site, it wants to be a further invite to you all to come and visit these places which still today reflect the ancient echoes of the history of the men and of the women which here made possible the thriving of an original and extraordinary culture whose memory thousands of years weren't able to delete.

 A list of books and texts connected with Locri Epizephyrii's history consulted during the building of this site and others books whose subject is Magna Graecia's history.
 There are also references to texts useful for the knowledge of the Greek world as a whole (history, archaeology, arts, etc.)